like-null/webex/README.md

 # webex
-Thsi is an Android application which you can use to grow your website or mainly blogspot by Ads and by free coummunity uses, can get 100 to 250+ views in 1 Day and upto 1k to 5k views in premmium mode, its free mode is totlay manual.
-This Applicationis good for bloggers.
+This is an Android application which you can use to grow your website or mainly blogspot by Ads and by free community uses, can get 100 to 250+ views in 1 Day and up to 1k to 5k views in premium mode, its free mode is totally manual.
+This Application is good for bloggers.

 <h1> How to use it?</h1>